Skip to content

 Common mistakes that slow down help

-- Waiting for the perfect document set.
+• Waiting for every document.
 Call or apply first if the crisis is urgent.

-- Missing the interview.
+• Missing the interview.
 FoodShare and other programs may require interviews.
-Answer calls and check mail, email, and ACCESS notices.
+Answer calls and check ACCESS notices.

-- Using an unsafe phone.
-If abuse is involved, use a safer device when possible and ask advocates about confidential contact options.
+• Using an unsafe phone.
+If abuse is involved, use a safer device and ask advocates about safe contact.

-- Assuming one office handles everything.
-Rent help, food, utilities, child care, and legal aid may all be separate.
+• Assuming one office handles everything.
+Rent, food, utilities, child care, and legal aid may all be separate.

-- Ignoring written notices.
+• Ignoring notices.
 Notices may include appeal deadlines, missing proof, or the reason for denial.

 If you are denied, delayed, or overwhelmed